Mammogram breast cancer screening

 - Normal Results: If no abnormalities are found, you’ll be advised when to schedule your next screening.

-- Abnormal Results: If something suspicious is found, the radiologist may recommend further tests, such as a diagnostic mammogram, ultrasound, or biopsy, to determine if the abnormality is cancerous
+- Abnormal Results: If something suspicious is found, the radiologist may recommend further tests, such as a diagnostic mammogram, ultrasound, or biopsy, to determine if the abnormality is cancerous.

 - What are Dense Breasts?: Breasts with more fibrous and glandular tissue than fatty tissue.
 Dense tissue appears white on a mammogram, which can make it more difficult to see tumors (which also appear white).